 Yes, but only when the child is ready.
 The priority is achieving psychological stability with the client first.
 Then, when they are ready to focus on their studies, our team provides behavioral and mental health support to allow clients to focus on schoolwork and achieve their educational goals.

-Our HillsidesCares team understands that considering entering your child or adolescent can be intimidating.
+Our HillsidesCares team understands that considering mental health treatment for your child or adolescent can be intimidating.
 That’s why our team is ready to answer any questions you may have about us.
-Call us today at 323.641.4842 or complete our online form, and our admissions team will be happy to answer any and all questions.